Blue Lagoon Transfer And Golden Circle Tour Iceland

 - The use of conditioner and shower gel is complimentary and available in the Blue Lagoon shower rooms.

 - For more information, please see our top tips & info here

 - There is no food included on this tour but there will be stops where you are able to purchase food

 - The duration of the tour is 11 hour

-- Cancellation fee of 100% if cancelled 1 day or less before departure
+- A cancellation fee of 100% if canceled 1 day or less before departure